 The submission is original work with the work of others indicated by quotations marks and referencing that conforms to APA 7.

 Section A contains articles that have been through a double-blind peer-review process.
+The articles will be reviewed using the following criteria.

 The Forum Section of the NJLTL publishes book reviews, reviews of digital educational tools, opinion pieces, practical teaching exercises and other related shorter pieces of interest.
 These are subject to editorial review.